dahoum/xn--mrovingiens-bbb.fr/english/original-thought/how-to-save-the-world/README.md

 # How to Save the World

-Those who want to save the world face two primary challenges: there are many problems, that need solving and the information (and lately the digital communication) is overwhelming.
+Those who want to save the world face two primary challenges: there are many problems, that need solving and the amount of information and lately, the amount of digital communication, are overwhelming.

 I have solved these two problems for myself in a scientific way, which means "for now".